 Large prints are put in plastic sleeves and rolled up inside of a 4" shipping tube.
 Smaller prints are sleeved and backed with chipboard and shipped flat inside a sturdy envelope.

 My prints are all exhibition grade, giclée art prints.
 This just means that you are getting the same high quality print that I would send to display in any art gallery or exhibition.

 The prints are not fade proof, however they are fade resistant and are meant to last a very long time.
-They should not fade very much at all over the course of one lifetime, except if in extreme conditions, like outdoors in constant, direct sunlight.
+They should not fade very much at all over the course of your lifetime.

 I'm not sponsored by any framing companies and I don't sell my work framed, but I always recommend two online options that I've personally used.
 The first is Art To Frames, they have a lot of options for affordable prices.
 The second is Level Frames, their frames are much higher quality, but they are more expensive.

 My personal preference for my work is usually a simple, natural light wood frame with no matting.
 For example, I like this frame by Art To Frames.

 I work digitally, meaning that I draw into the computer using a digital pen and tablet.
 I find this process gives me more flexibility during the creation process and still allows me to achieve the hand generated look of a piece created with a range of traditional tools.